Cozy chair and blanket for resting during wisdom teeth removal aftercare.

 Swelling is a natural part of the healing process, but you can keep it under control with ice.
 For the first 24 to 48 hours, apply an ice pack to the outside of your cheek over the surgical area.
 The key is to do it intermittently—20 minutes on, followed by 20 minutes off.
 This cycle helps reduce inflammation and can also provide some welcome numbing relief without harming your skin.
 You can use a commercial ice pack, a bag of frozen peas, or just some ice in a plastic bag wrapped in a thin towel.
 Consistently using ice on that first day makes a huge difference.

-How to Handle Pain and Swelling
+Your Guide to Managing Pain and Swelling

 After surgery, a little discomfort is part of the deal.
 The key is knowing what to expect and having a solid plan to manage it.
 Pain and swelling are your body’s natural response to healing, so think of them as signs that you’re on the right track.
 With a few simple steps, you can stay comfortable and help your recovery go as smoothly as possible.